michaellegg16/Mars-Rover-Web-Scrape-Mongo-App/README.md

 * JPL Mars Space Images - Featured Image:
    * Visit the url for JPL Featured Space Image [here](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).
-   * Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+   * Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `image_path`.
    * Make sure to find the image url to the full size `.jpg` image.
    * Make sure to save a complete url string for this image.